- Minimum wage

 The State Council on Developmental Disabilities, in consultation with stakeholders and relevant state agencies, is required to develop a multi-year phaseout plan by January 1, 2023.
 Beginning on January 1, 2025, all employers will be required to pay employees with disabilities the standard minimum wage for all hours worked.
 CA Bill 639.

 California minimum wage laws permit employers to pay trainees (referred to as learners) a subminimum wage rate that is no less than 85% of the standard minimum wage for the first 160 hours of employment.
 To qualify, the trainees (learners) must have no previous or related experience in the occupation for which they are hired.
 CA Labor Code 1192; IWC Orders 1-16: Section 4

-California minimum wage laws allows employers of organized camps to pay student workers no less than 85% of the minimum wage for up to 40-hours per week.
+California minimum wage laws allow employers of organized camps to pay student workers no less than 85% of the minimum wage for up to 40-hours per week.
 CA Labor Code 1182.4

-California minimum wage laws do not allow employer to pay any other student workers less than the standard minimum wage, unless otherwise exempt.
+California minimum wage laws do not allow employers to pay any other student workers less than the standard minimum wage, unless otherwise exempt.